DENTSPLY SIRONA Inc. (NASDAQ:XRAY) Announces $0.14 Quarterly Dividend

-DENTSPLY SIRONA Inc. (NASDAQ:XRAY – Get Free Report) announced a quarterly dividend on Thursday, July 27th, Zacks reports.
-Investors of record on Friday, September 29th will be paid a dividend of 0.14 per share by the medical instruments supplier on Friday, October 13th.
-This represents a $0.56 dividend on an annualized basis and a dividend yield of 1.63%.
+DENTSPLY SIRONA Inc. (NASDAQ:XRAY – Get Free Report) declared a quarterly dividend on Thursday, July 27th, Zacks reports.
+Investors of record on Friday, September 29th will be given a dividend of 0.14 per share by the medical instruments supplier on Friday, October 13th.
+This represents a $0.56 dividend on an annualized basis and a yield of 1.63%.
 The ex-dividend date is Thursday, September 28th.

-DENTSPLY SIRONA has increased its dividend by an average of 10.1% per year over the last three years and has increased its dividend every year for the last 12 years.
-DENTSPLY SIRONA has a payout ratio of 24.3% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect DENTSPLY SIRONA to earn $2.26 per share next year, which means the company should continue to be able to cover its $0.56 annual dividend with an expected future payout ratio of 24.8%.
+DENTSPLY SIRONA has raised its dividend payment by an average of 10.1% annually over the last three years and has raised its dividend annually for the last 12 consecutive years.
+DENTSPLY SIRONA has a payout ratio of 24.3% meaning its dividend is sufficiently covered by earnings.
+Equities analysts expect DENTSPLY SIRONA to earn $2.26 per share next year, which means the company should continue to be able to cover its $0.56 annual dividend with an expected future payout ratio of 24.8%.

 Hedge Funds Weigh In On DENTSPLY SIRONA

-Several large investors have recently bought and sold shares of the business.
-Point72 Asset Management L.P. purchased a new stake in DENTSPLY SIRONA during the 2nd quarter worth about $44,000.
-Parkside Financial Bank & Trust lifted its stake in DENTSPLY SIRONA by 163.7% during the first quarter.
-Parkside Financial Bank & Trust now owns 915 shares of the medical instruments supplier’s stock worth $46,000 after purchasing an additional 568 shares during the last quarter.
-Bessemer Group Inc. boosted its holdings in DENTSPLY SIRONA by 47.0% in the fourth quarter.
-Bessemer Group Inc. now owns 1,846 shares of the medical instruments supplier’s stock valued at $59,000 after purchasing an additional 590 shares in the last quarter.
-State of Wyoming purchased a new position in DENTSPLY SIRONA in the second quarter valued at approximately $116,000.
-Finally, Covestor Ltd raised its holdings in DENTSPLY SIRONA by 97.8% during the first quarter.
-Covestor Ltd now owns 3,198 shares of the medical instruments supplier’s stock worth $157,000 after purchasing an additional 1,581 shares in the last quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Parkside Financial Bank & Trust boosted its holdings in shares of DENTSPLY SIRONA by 163.7% during the first quarter.
+Parkside Financial Bank & Trust now owns 915 shares of the medical instruments supplier’s stock worth $46,000 after purchasing an additional 568 shares during the period.
+Point72 Asset Management L.P. purchased a new position in shares of DENTSPLY SIRONA during the 2nd quarter valued at $44,000.
+Bessemer Group Inc. increased its stake in shares of DENTSPLY SIRONA by 47.0% in the fourth quarter.
+Bessemer Group Inc. now owns 1,846 shares of the medical instruments supplier’s stock worth $59,000 after acquiring an additional 590 shares during the last quarter.
+State of Wyoming purchased a new stake in shares of DENTSPLY SIRONA during the second quarter worth $116,000.
+Finally, Covestor Ltd raised its holdings in shares of DENTSPLY SIRONA by 97.8% during the first quarter.
+Covestor Ltd now owns 3,198 shares of the medical instruments supplier’s stock worth $157,000 after acquiring an additional 1,581 shares in the last quarter.
 Hedge funds and other institutional investors own 95.70% of the company’s stock.

-Several research analysts have recently commented on XRAY shares.
-StockNews.com assumed coverage on shares of DENTSPLY SIRONA in a research note on Thursday, August 17th.
-They issued a “buy” rating for the company.
-Barrington Research restated an “outperform” rating and issued a $51.00 price target on shares of DENTSPLY SIRONA in a research note on Friday, August 4th.
-Finally, Piper Sandler reduced their price objective on DENTSPLY SIRONA from $42.00 to $39.00 and set a “neutral” rating on the stock in a research note on Friday.
-Three research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $42.63.

 About DENTSPLY SIRONA